-It's slightly chunky size won't be for everyone but this is currently the cheapest phone you can buy with a 90Hz display and it also has some decent cameras, speedy performance and solid battery life.
+It's slightly chunky size won't be for everyone aside from its successor you'll struggle to find a 90Hz display at this price, not to mention it also comes with decent cameras, speedy performance and solid battery life.

-There's very little to dislike, especially when you can get it for just over £200.
-It can rival phones more than double the price.
+There's very little to dislike, especially when you can now get it for even less than its already-competitive RRP.

 Read our full Realme 6 review

-The Realme 6 Pro is an incredible smartphone at an attractive price - it's one of the cheapest in our chart right now.
-The 90Hz refresh rate is very much the star of the show - to see it on such a budget-friendly option is surprising, and helps provide the premium experience on offer.
+The Realme 6 Pro's 90Hz refresh rate is very much the star of the show - to see it on such a budget-friendly option was surprising when it launched, and it's still unusual at this price.